kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 ## Dependencies { #dependencies }

 This guide uses a dedicated `settings.gradle` at the top level and keeps the shared Gradle configuration inside `guide-dependency-injection/build.gradle`.
-In the real repository there is one additional level above this tutorial directory because multiple guide applications live in the same workspace.
+In the reference repository there is one additional level above this tutorial directory because multiple guide applications live in the same workspace.

 Create the project directories: